BorisMolch/pfrontend-temp/content/about/_index.md

 ---
 title: 'We believe the future of music is immersive, interactive and personalized '
-description: We are artists, designers, engineers, musicians, explorers, all unified to  empower imaginations with the latest technologies.
+description: We are artists, designers, engineers, musicians, explorers, all unified to  empower creativity and imagination thanks to the latest technologies.
 Our international team is made up of a mix of diverse talent, cultures, and experiences.

 ---
 {{< youtube gvUXPecgNK8 >}}